focus000/obsidian/Zettelkasten/Layer 2.md

 # Layer 2

-Layer 2 is a solution
+Layer 2 is a solution to speed up L1, or called L1 scaling.
+We

 ---
 # References